Trump to speak with Putin and Merkel in day of calls

 Before he speaks with Putin, Trump will hold calls with Japanese Prime Minister Shinzo Abe, a key ally in Asia, and Merkel.

-Later in the day, he will speak with French President François Hollande and Australian Prime Minister Malcolm Turnbull.
+Later Saturday, he will speak with French President François Hollande and Australian Prime Minister Malcolm Turnbull.
 Pence is not listed as joining any of those calls.

-Trump's calls with Abe and Turnbull come days after he signed an executive order withdrawing the United States from the Trans-Pacific Partnership (TPP), a massive trade deal negotiated by the Obama administration, but not yet ratified by Congress.
-Both Abe and Turnbull support TPP.
+Trump's calls with Abe and Turnbull come days after he signed an executive order withdrawing the United States from the Trans-Pacific Partnership, or TPP, a massive trade deal negotiated by the Obama administration that Congress had not yet ratified.
+Both Abe and Turnbull had supported TPP.

-The flurry of telephone diplomacy comes a day after Trump received his first foreign leader at the White House, in the form of UK Prime Minister Theresa May.
-She announced that Trump will make a state visit to the UK, as she sought to cement her relationship with the new US President and build trade ties.
+The flurry of telephone diplomacy comes a day after Trump received his first foreign leader at the White House, UK Prime Minister Theresa May, who announced that Trump will make a state visit to the UK.

+In a speech to US Republicans, May urged Trump to tread carefully as he deals with Russia, saying: "With President Putin, my advice is to engage but beware."

-Trump also spoke on the phone Friday with Mexican President Enrique Peña Nieto, after a row over Trump's plans for a wall along the US-Mexico border culminated in Peña Nieto canceling a planned trip to Washington next week.
+Trump also spoke on the phone Friday with Mexican President Enrique Peña Nieto after a row over his plans for a wall along the US-Mexico border culminated in Peña Nieto canceling a planned trip to Washington.

 Fences to mend?